UniversalDependencies/UD_Czech-PDT/README.md

 * 2024-11-15 v2.15
   * Nouns no longer distinguish Polarity.
 Negative nouns have negative lemmas.
   * Conditional auxiliary "by" does not have Person (besides 3, it could be also 2).
+  * Short forms of adjectives now have Degree=Pos (instead of no Degree).
+  * Disambiguated NumType=Mult,Sets.
 * 2024-05-15 v2.14
 * 2024-03-28 CorefUD 1.2
   * Improved distinction between adverbial predicates (with copula) and adverbial modifiers.